 Monitoring post-sales trends is important for improving customer retention and involves measuring interactions and activities that take place after the sale.
 These include tracking activities like billing patterns, number and types of calls to customer service, and project status.
-Indeed, there is a wide variety of post-sales engagement activities worth tracking.

-- Billing: Patterns in customer billing offer valuable insights, such as likelihood to cancel or keep a product or service based on payment history.
+- Billing: Patterns in customer billing offer valuable insights, such as the likelihood to cancel or keep a product or service based on payment history.

 - Cross-sells and upsells: Monitoring cross-selling and upselling opportunities helps sales professionals plan campaigns based on purchase activity.

-CRMs That Offer the Best Analytics
+CRMs With the Best Analytics Features